State Summer Games presented by Spectrum

 Where: Dominguez Hall.

-Prizes: If you attend 4 of the 9 screenings, you will receive a Limited-Edition Healthy Athletes Medal as well as a variety of goodies and giveaways at most of the screenings.
+Prizes: A variety of goodies and giveaways at most of the screenings.

 What to Expect from the Atmosphere: This is a crowded area where many people may be talking at once.
 There may also be some wait time in between screenings.
 There is elevator access to all floors but please note that space may be tight due to the volume of people in the building.
 Thank you for your patience with this!